Chen Arieli: LGBTQ rights

 In July 2017, Arieli led a protest against discrimination of same-sex couples in the adoption process opposite the Tel Aviv Government Complex with thousands of participants.

 In July 2018, Arieli led street protests against Israel's anti-gay surrogacy laws, among other issues.
 The protests ended with a rally in Rabin Square with the participation of over 100,000 people.

-In October 2018, Arieli initiated the "Pride Platform," a project training members of the LGBT community to run in local elections and encouraging Israeli political parties to increase LGBT representation.
+In October 2018, Arieli initiated the "Pride Platform," a project training member of the LGBT community to run in local elections and encouraging Israeli political parties to increase LGBT representation.

 Women's rights

 She is also one of the founders of the Committee for the Advancement of Women in the Community at the Gay Urban Center.

 Arieli is a member of the Public Council of the Itach-Maaki Women Lawyers for Social Justice and a member of the Executive Committee of Matzmichim - The Israeli Violence Reduction Organization.
-She represents the Tel Aviv-Jaffa Municipality on the Board of Directors of the Tel Aviv Museum of Art and of “Ahuzat Hahof," a municipal company owned by the Tel Aviv-Jaffa the municipality, which has been operating parking lots throughout Tel Aviv-Jaffa.
+She represents the Tel Aviv Municipality on the Board of Directors of the Tel Aviv Museum of Art and of “Ahuzot Hahof," a municipal company owned by the Tel Aviv the municipality, which has been operating parking lots throughout Tel Aviv.